SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/create_role.rst

 A ``ROLE`` can be used as a ``USER`` if it has been granted a password and login permissions.

+Learn more about the permission system in the :ref:`access control guide<access_control>`.

 See also :ref:`drop_role`, :ref:`alter_role`, :ref:`grant`.

 Permissions